Caption: Available Light only (Nikon D3S, ISO 12,800, f/5.6, 1/40, 28-300mm)

 But what I was listening to was some of the reasons it was working for Dave Black.

-First, by just having his strobes just a little over ambient light level he was able to get better color and avoid the problem with sodium vapor lights.
-Dynamic range under flash is the greatest light spectrum.
+First, by having his strobes just a little over the ambient light level, he was able to get better color and avoid the problem with sodium vapor lights.
+The dynamic range under flash is the greatest light spectrum.
 Dave Black was shooting his flash just enough over the ambient to affect the color and help shift it to the 5000º Kelvin range.

-Sodium vapor lights flicker and when you are shooting above 1/100 shutter speed you can get color shifts to all or just a band through a photo.
+Sodium vapor lights flicker, and when you shoot above 1/100 shutter speed, you can get color shifts throughout a photo, or just a band.

 Available Light only (Nikon D3S, ISO 12,800, f/5.6, 1/40, 28-300mm)

-I began to experiment with using strobes with high ISO since then and found some things that it benefits other than just for sports.
+I began experimenting with using strobes with high ISO, and found some benefits other than just for sports.

-I shot here the same photo three different ways.
-I have the statue lit by window light.
-I shot it with nothing but the window light and any bounce back fill is just from the room.
+I shot the same photo here three different ways.
+I lit the statue with window light, and I shot it with nothing but the window light; any bounce backfill is just from the room.
 I shot it at ISO 12,800.

-As you can see the highlights look good and it is in the shadows that you will notice more noise.
+As you can see, the highlights look good, and you will notice more noise in the shadows.

 Fill Flash set -3.0 (Nikon D3S, ISO 12,800, f/5.6, 1/30, 28-300mm)

-By putting my SB900 with the dome on the camera and just bounce flashing I was able to get a little different results.
-I underexposed the flash by -3 stops.
-I did this by adjusting the setting on the back of the flash.
+I got a slightly different result by putting my SB900 with the dome on the camera and bounce flash ng.
+By adjusting the setting on the back of the flash, I underexposed the flash by -3 stops.

-As you can see the shadows are now not totally black as in the first photo.
+As you can see, the shadows are now not black as in the first photo.

-Then I shot also one more photo with the flash at a normal setting which gave me a lot more light.
-This wipes out the shadow detail completely.
-However, since I am using it in rear sync mode it was still complementing the window light and not over powering it.
+Then I shot one more photo with the flash at a normal setting, which gave me a lot more light.
+This completely wiped out the shadow detail.
+However, since I was using it in rear sync mode, it was still complementing the window light and not overpowering it.

 Fill Flash normal setting (Nikon D3S, ISO 12,800, f/5.6, 1/20, 28-300mm)